vascoarizna/JIAF-MakingOlympicDataSpeak-Part1/README.md

-## ISO Codes
+## 2.4.
+ISO Codes
-The NOC codes not compatiable to ISO 3166-1 alpha-3 standard.
-And the ISO codes are the one we must use for interactive plotting purposes.
+The NOC codes are not compatible with ISO 3166-1 alpha-3 standard.
+And the ISO codes are the ones we must use for interactive plotting purposes.
+Also, we add the continents into the dataset.

 ```python